 To be pretty honest with you, some of the cat trees with ladders aren’t attractive at all.
 What would the point of placing a ramp be, if it doesn’t work like it is meant to?
 However, if used properly, the cat trees with ramps work great.
 They are mostly preferred by elderly cats, small kitten, cats with Arthritis and injured cats.
 It is a cat’s biological instinct to constantly jump, scratch, climb and exercise on the cat tree.

-Go Pet Club Model FC01 Cat Tree With Ramp
+- Great for large cats: Go Pet Club 72″ Cat Tree

 Can you imagine a kitten, or an older cat climbing up a 7ft, 8ft or even a 9 foot tree?
 There is a big safety issue there.
 If they fall from that height it can cause some serious injuries.
 The worst part would be that they will connect climbing up a cat tree with pain.

 That is why it is not recommended to purchase an extremely high, 4 tier cat tree with big perches for cats who need cat trees with ramps.
 If you own cats that fall under the demographic category I will state below, you should purchase a cat tree with ladder as soon as possible.

 - Cats In Age – Cats in age aren’t as athletic or strong as they were in their younger days.
 Some of them get easily discouraged when they aren’t able to jump or climb on their favorite cat tree with large perches.
 They may constantly try to do the same things that they used to do, but most of the times, they will fail badly.
 That is why you have to step into action.
 It is better to spend some money on an affordable cat tree with ramp for old cats, then to watch your feline in age get depressed and discouraged on daily basis.
 It is time to sell the cat tree that was used by the now-old cat.
 You will do a favor to you and your cat.